trickeyd/react-native-modal/README.md

 - Uses pure JS
 - Does not use the additional native layer used by react-native's implimentation
 - Fixes Android bugs assosiated with touch events
+- Uses hooks, rather than adding things to a component's render that aren't displayed
+- Has four animation types

 ## Installation